jlumpe/jlumpe-gambit-lab-nb/experiments/210303-database-v2-overlaps/readme.md

   * `210327-fix-problem-species/`
     * `problem-species.json`: Data on all "problem species", including all outgoing genus-genus overlaps.
 	* `fixes.json`: Description of fixes applied to remove overlaps from species.
+  * `210328-compile-edits/`
+    * `taxa.csv`: Table listing all taxa in database after applied updates (genera, species, and any species subgroups manually added).
+Column descriptions:
+      * `id`: Unique ID integer ID.
+This is equal to the database ID for all tax present in the v1.2 database.
+      * `manual_threshold`: Manually set thresholds for certain taxa, others are NaN.
+      * `is_leaf`: if taxon has no children.
+    * `deleted-taxa-db-ids.json`: Database IDs of deleted taxa from v1.2.
+    * `genome-taxon-assignments.json`: ID of taxon assigned to each genome.
+Removed genomes are zero.
+Simple integer array, order corresponds to `../120303-format-data/genomes-v1.1.csv`.

 * Processed
   * `120317-find-identical-genomes/`